 Common Questions & Answers

 1. What is the cost of using the API?
-Please contact your Success Coach or Sales Executive for pricing.
+Please contact your Customer Success Manager or Sales Executive for pricing.
 There are ongoing maintenance, infrastructure, support, monitoring and enhancements that are part of the offering.
-Automation of data between your systems using an API ensures optimum operational efficiency by reducing duplication and improving on data integrity.
-Use our API to reduce costs of manual error-prone data entry and integrate with your existing ERP systems to have consolidated data be your competitive advantage.
+Automation of data between your systems using an API ensures optimum operational efficiency by reducing duplication and improving data integrity.
+Use our API to reduce the costs of manual error-prone data entry and integrate with your existing ERP systems to have consolidated data be your competitive advantage.

 2. What are the daily API limits for “API calls”?
 The API is not currently rate-limited; we allow an unlimited number of requests per minute.
 However, we reserve the right to limit requests for specific resources in order to maintain a high quality of service for all customers.
 If you have additional questions about rate limiting, please contact us.

 3. What security measures are in place?
 The API requires that all communication takes place over HTTPS.
 Calls made over plain HTTP will fail for security reasons.
 You must authenticate for all requests.
 We use tokens that expire to authenticate access to the API.

 4. High level: How do we use it (how will you call the API?)
 The eCompliance API is a RESTful, HATEOAS-enabled interface for accessing your eCMS data in JSON or XML format over CRUD HTTP methods.
 The API is intended to provide secure, predictable resource-based URLs making it simple to rapidly develop web and desktop applications that integrate with eCompliance.